AymenBida/my-games/README.md

 # Bida Games

-> A mobile web app that fetches data from an API where users can see the latest popular games and can choose to make some of them favourites.
+> A mobile web app that fetches data from an API where users can see the latest popular games and can choose to mark some of them as favourites.

 - It comes with JWT authentication.